brooksca3/wiki_collection/README.md

 **Detecting AI-Generated Content in Wikipedia Articles**

 This repo provides collection and evaluation code for **"Detecting AI-Generated Content in Wikipedia Articles,"** by **Creston Brooks, Samuel Eggert, and Denis Peskoff**.
-Presented at **NLP for Wikipedia Workshop @ EMNLP 2024**.
+Presented at **NLP for Wikipedia @ EMNLP 2024**.

 ### Data Collection (`scraping/`) 🗃️🔍